 Desperately trying to lose weight before vacation just so you can gain those pounds back while you're there?
-Secretly feeling guilty about dreading the week-long extravaganza because you don’t want to gain weight from ice cream cones and beers?
+Secretly feeling guilty about dreading the week-long extravaganza because you don’t want to gain weight from ice cream cones and frozen margaritas?
 We’ve all been there.

 Vacations seem to give us permission to throw caution — or in this case, healthy eating choices — to the wind and become eating machine versions of ourselves that we barely recognize.
 But it doesn’t have to be that way!

-You can come back from vacation this year having enjoyed the culinary experience and still fitting into your favorite dress.
+You can come back from vacation this year having enjoyed the culinary experience and still fitting into your favorite pair of shorts.
 In other words, you can have your cake by the ocean and your bikini bod, too.
 Here’s how:

 1. Order right.